-68 Digital Literacy, American Library Association, https://literacy.ala.org/digital-literacy/
+66 Digital Literacy, American Library Association, https://literacy.ala.org/digital-literacy/

-Broadband Adoption Obstacle 3: Community skepticism about government and/or private companies
+Broadband Adoption Obstacle 3: Community skepticism about government and/or private companies At-Risk Covered Populations: Covered households Incarcerated individuals Individuals with language barriers Racial / ethnic minority groups Rural individuals

-- Covered households

-- Incarcerated individuals

-- Individuals with language barriers

-- Individuals who are members of a racial / ethnic minority group

-- Individuals who primarily reside in a rural area

 A final challenge to adoption stems from some communities' relationships with government and/or private companies.
 These relationships can be influenced by several factors.
-Low-income individuals may mistrust ISPs if they have experiences of unexpected fees or disconnected service, while rural residents may be skeptical of interactions with previously unknown ISPs.69 Many communities affected by the digital divide are those near less profitable locations for ISPs to offer their service, and therefore have been overlooked by these providers; these communities may carry adoption skepticism because of this prior experience with ISPs.
-Concerted efforts to effectively communicate with and understand the interests of all communities and to work alongside trusted voices within those communities will be crucial for successful broadband expansion in Florida.70
+Low-income individuals may mistrust ISPs if they have experiences of unexpected fees or disconnected service, while rural residents may be skeptical of interactions with previously unknown ISPs.
+67 Many communities affected by the digital divide are those near less profitable locations for ISPs to offer their service, and therefore have been overlooked by these providers; these communities may carry adoption skepticism because of this prior experience with ISPs.
+Concerted efforts to effectively communicate with and understand the interests of all communities and to work alongside trusted voices within those communities will be crucial for successful broadband expansion in Florida.
+68